fagrak/DEX-dApp/README.md

 # DEX-dApp

 This project's origin is the LearnWeb3 Sophomore course.
-The title is "Build a DAO for your NFT holders"
+The title is "Build your own Decentralized Exchange like Uniswap"

 This is a decentralized exchange project that allows participants to add liquidity to a single asset pair, ETH/Crypto Dev, and swap between them.
 The project charges a 1% fee on swaps and provides users with Crypto Dev LP tokens when they add liquidity.
 These LP tokens are proportional to the amount of ETH added to the liquidity pool.